 Top 7 Places To Visit In Hanoi

 Hanoi is the vibrant capital of Vietnam and one of the most interesting cities in Southeast Asia (in my humble opinion).
-If you're looking for the cultural and historic heart of Vietnam, you'll find it in Hanoi, although the city is modernizing very rapidly.
+If you're looking for the cultural and historic heart of Vietnam, you'll find it in Hanoi, although the city is rapidly modernizing.

-Hanoi is also known for its delicious food scene and local dishes include big bowls of noodles, and packed full Banh Mi.
+Hanoi is also known for its delicious food scene and local dishes include big bowls of noodles and packed full of Banh Mi.
 In addition to the food, Hanoi also has some beautiful hang-out spots like the Old Quarter, as well as pretty lakes and lush parks.

 1. Hoan Kiem Lake

 Hoan Kiem Lake (Return Sword Lake) is the heart of Hanoi.
-Not only is it a great place to go wandering, but it also has great historical and cultural significance for the people of Vietnam.
+Not only is it a great place to wander, but it also has great historical and cultural significance for the people of Vietnam.

 This is the perfect place to go for an afternoon stroll and get some great vacation shots for the ‘gram.

 The National Museum of Vietnamese History is home to many artifacts reflecting the country's culture and developing history and people in Vietnam.
 The museum dates back to 1925, when it was built.

 Used as a school during the French colonial period in Vietnam, the building is an elegant mix of Chinese and French design and it is intricately decorated.
 Pieces range from the ancient to the fairly modern.
 Be sure to look out for the bronze pieces that date back to the 3rd century BC and are part of the Dong Son culture.